Scale customer experience without losing the human touch.

 An SLA, or Service Level Agreement, is a goal or agreed upon amount of time for businesses to respond or resolve client messages.
 Even if you don’t have contractual SLAs in your client agreements, setting specific response time goals helps you understand and improve your customer experience.
 Front’s SLAs can be customized to automatically route inbound conversations to a specific team or employee, classify them with a custom tag, and then send them to another application, like Slack.
 Any customer-facing team who wants to improve their client communications workflow and ensure nothing gets missed can benefit from Front’s SLAs.

-The magic of Front is in its personal touches, with customized canned responses and signatures.
+The magic of Front is in its personal touches, with customized message templates and signatures.
 Front automates your busywork to keep your teams happy, and adds a personal touch so your customers feel connected.

-Create canned responses to save time and keep responses on brand.
-You can think of canned responses as email templates; your team selects which one fits their needs, then spends some time personalizing.
+Create message templates to save time and keep responses on brand.
+You can think of message templates as canned outlines to your most common responses; your team selects which one fits their needs, then spends some time personalizing.
 Rather than a common response, you’ll keep the tone and voice consistent for your customers.
-As a bonus, canned responses make a great training tool by helping your team learn how to talk to customers over email.
+As a bonus, message templates make a great training tool by helping your team learn how to talk to customers over email.

 Front allows for endless ways to collaborate, and soon enough you’ll be working on a single message with a handful of others to make it awesome.
 To deliver a consistent experience for your customers, create multiple team signatures so your team signs off on emails the same way, every time.
 It’s always easy to opt out and use your individual signature instead, but admins can create as many team signatures as they want to provide options.